Driving Instructor Training

 On the second part of the test, the examiner will expect you to show an excellent understanding of road safety and clear knowledge on the principles of good driving and demonstrate that you can put them into practice.

 You will also be asked to drive independently on the test to see how you drive without supervision and if you can make decisions safely without any support.
-You will also carry out several exercises in which you will take direct observation – you will not be allowed to rely on mirrors.
-The test will last 60 minutes where you will perform 4 manouvres and an emergency stop.
+You will also carry out several exercises in which you will take direct observation.
+The test will last 60 minutes where you will perform 2 of 4 manoeuvres and possibly an emergency stop.
 You are allowed to make only 6 minor errors on your driving test with no major faults.